Call 24/7: +1 (800) 972-3282

 An improper boot sequence may cause your computer to boot from an unbootable hard disk, resulting in the “boot device not found” error.
 To fix this, you can change the boot order in the BIOS settings to ensure that the computer boots from the correct device.

-To do it, restart the computer and enter your BIOS settings and change the boot order.
-Usually, you can access the BIOS by pressing a specific key during startup (often F12, F11, or Esc).
+To do this, restart the computer, enter your BIOS settings, and change the boot order.
+You can usually access the BIOS by pressing a specific key during startup (often F12, F11, or Esc).

-Once you are in the BIOS, look for a “Boot” or “Boot Order” setting.
-Then change the list order so that your primary storage device is the first.
+Once in the BIOS, look for a “Boot” or “Boot Order” setting.
+Then, change the list order so that your primary storage device is the first.
 Save your changes and exit the BIOS.
 Your computer should now boot correctly.

 2. Hard reset your computer or laptop